Medicine PSTP

 Program Structure

 Trainees participate in the American Board of Internal Medicine (ABIM) Research Pathway, which allows completion of internal medicine training in two years and initiation of subspecialty fellowship training during the PGY-3 year.
 As per ABIM requirements, 24 months of direct patient care responsibility will be performed.
 Training at Northwestern provides the opportunity to care for a diverse patient base and interact with our numerous and talented clinical faculty members.
-Clinical rotations will encompass both inpatient and outpatient rotations at Northwestern Memorial Hospital and VA Chicago.
-A laboratory rotation during the PGY-1 or PGY-2 year may also be possible.
+Clinical rotations will encompass both inpatient and outpatient rotations at Northwestern Memorial Hospital and the Jesse Brown VA Medical Center.

 Applicants will fulfill the required clinical fellowship training as determined by their subspecialty board.
-This is typically one year of intensive clinical training with maintenance of a subspecialty clinic during subsequent years.
+This is typically one to two year of intensive clinical training with maintenance of a subspecialty clinic during subsequent years.

 Research Training